Virohan Allied & Healthcare Programs

 The National Medical Commission (NMC) released the NEET 2026 syllabus at nmc.org.in on December 23, 2025.
 According to the latest syllabus, there is no change in the NEET syllabus 2026 NMC.
 Like previous year, the NEET syllabus 2026 remain unchanged.
 Students can continue their NEET preparation and as the same NEET syllabus has been approved by NMC for the current year 2026.
 Earlier, NEET UG syllabus was reduced in the year 2024.

-As of now, there has been no official announcement on NEET 2026 being conducted in online mode.
-However, there is a possibility of conducting NEET 2026 in online mode and the same is under discussion with the Union Ministry of Health and Family Welfare.
+The NTA has announced that NEET 2026 will be conducted in offline mode like previous years.
+However, there was a possibility of conducting NEET 2026 in online mode and the same was under discussion with the Union Ministry of Health and Family Welfare.
+However, the NTA on February 8, 2026 has officially announced the NEET exam date along with the information bulletin.
 The offline mode of NEET exam has become a primary issue due to various cases of paper leaks, cheating, and exam security lapses reported in the last few years.
-The final announcement on whether NEET 2026 be conducted online or offline will be released soon.

-Following the previous years’ trends, the expected NEET 2026 exam date is May 3, 2026.
-The NTA will announce the official NEET 2026 exam date soon on its official website.
+The NEET 2026 exam date is May 3, 2026.
+The NTA has announced the official NEET 2026 exam date on its official website.
 The NEET 2026 is held in offline mode across India and abroad.
 The NEET exam timing is 3 hours from 2 PM to 5 PM.
 The exam is conducted once a year by the NTA.
-The authority releases the information bulletin which mentions the detailed NEET exam schedule.
+The authority has released the information bulletin which mentions the detailed NEET exam schedule.

 As the countdown for NEET 2026 has begun, aspirants must understand the NEET syllabus and exam pattern to keep themselves aware about the NEET 2026.
 Medical aspirants must allocate their time for each subject equally and enhance their preparation by implementing smart strategies.
 Candidates can check some of the tips to plan their preparation for the upcoming exam.